Buy me a coffee

 From CryptoRootsMX

-This page lists recurring first names observed across Sephardic and crypto-Sephardic family networks tied to the Zacatecas mining corridor.
+This page lists recurring first names observed across Sephardic and crypto-Sephardic family networks tied to the Zacatecas mining corridor, as well as names found in Mexican inquisition records.

 • These names are not exclusively Sephardic.